MikeHankinson/bikesharing/README.md

 * Number of bike trips for all riders and genders for each hour of each day of the week
 * Number of bike trips for each type of user and gender for each day of the week.

 Further analysis is needed to glean success factors from the data.
+Once identified, use them to evaluate potential in Des Moines.

+Additional information needed includes
+* Asset Utilization:  What percentage of bikes are rented at any given time?
+Determine how to balance inventory across stations.
+* Customer Age: Complete and age analysis similar to the one completed for gender.
+Along with demographic data, this will enable marketing efforts.